mus-format/musgen-go/README.md

   genops "github.com/mus-format/musgen-go/options/generate"
 )

-g, err := musgen.NewFileGenerator(
+g, err := musgen.NewCodeGenerator(
-  genops.WithPkgPath("pkgPath"),  // Sets the package path for the generated
+  genops.WithPkgPath("pkg path"),  // Sets the package path for the generated
   // file.
 The path must match the standard Go package path format (e.g.,
   // github.com/user/project/pkg) and can be obtained using:
   //